mrjones-plip/MultiPressDev/README.md

 * Keep WP versions local instead of downloading from wp.org?

 ## Release History

+### 1.3 5.8.15
+* Allow plugins to easily be added
+* Remove option for wordpress.dev, localhost is just easier to set up.

 ### 1.2 5.8.15
 * Fix release dates (April != May)